cb549/Homelab/README.md

 # Homelab
-Documentation for my personal learning homelab
+Documentation for my personal learning homelab.
+Using this as a Git refresher as well as an attempt to build a habit of good documentation.

 ![Lab network diagram](https://github.com/cb549/Homelab/raw/main/ESXi/Diagrams/Untitled%20Diagram.drawio.png)